Orangeburg Preparatory Schools: History

 The two schools continued to grow throughout the 1970s and 1980s and formed an intense rivalry, both academically and athletically.
-However, changes in the economy and a desire to expand the college-preparatory educational opportunities in the Orangeburg area led the boards of directors of both schools to announce they would merge to form Orangeburg Preparatory Schools, Inc. In a letter to parents and students of both schools, H. Ciremba Amick, chairman of the Wade Hampton Academy board, and Thomas B. Jackson, Jr., chairman of the Willington Academy board, wrote:
+However, changes in the economy and a desire to expand the college-preparatory educational opportunities in the Orangeburg area led the boards of directors of both schools to announce that they would merge to form Orangeburg Preparatory Schools, Inc. In a letter to parents and students of both schools, H. Ciremba Amick, chair of the Wade Hampton Academy board, and Thomas B. Jackson, Jr., chair of the Willington Academy board, wrote:

 Wade Hampton Academy Headmaster Larry K. Watt was named headmaster of the new school, with Willington Academy's Head of School Ann O. Glover becoming associate headmaster and director of the lower campus.
 Students, parents, and teachers formed various transition teams between the time of the merger announcement and the beginning of the next school year, and the students of both Wade Hampton and Willington Academies voted to select the Indian as the new school's mascot and red and gray as the colors — one from each school, red from Willington and gray from Wade Hampton.
 (Wade Hampton Academy's teams had been the Rebels, Willington's the Patriots.)

 In August 1986, OPS opened with an enrollment of more than 1,700 students, the largest enrollment ever at a South Carolina independent school, then or since.
 But the school faced difficulties: By 1989, enrollment was down to 950, as more white students returned to the public schools.
 In a 1989 Boston Globe report, the superintendent of Orangeburg's public schools, James Wilsford, credited Orangeburg Prep for stepping away from its segregationist traditions, saying it was "a big move towards accommodating the modern world."
 The Globe story stated that "[o]ne black student, the son of a physician, studied at Orangeburg Prep until his family moved back to Ohio recently."

-By 2007, the Orangeburg public school system was 90 percent black, while Orangeburg Prep was still 95 percent white.
+By 2007, the Orangeburg public school system was 90% black, while Orangeburg Prep was still 95% white.